-One complex business process involves technical documentation, catalogs, and other kinds of content used in product support, where reusable content "components" can be managed in a way that complex content products can be assembled, reassembled, and published.
+Consider technical documentation, catalogs, and other kinds of content used in product support.
+In these instances, content producers have an opportunity to create reusable content "components" that can be managed in a way that complex content products can be assembled, reassembled, and published.
 This kind of application is especially critical in markets such as manufacturing, electronics, aviation and other transportation, and the military.

-Complex products often require content necessary for a user to operate and maintain the product after it is sold that can include user manuals, maintenance manuals, service updates and advisories, and the voluminous content that is often produced in marketing the product before it is sold.
+Complex products often require supporting documentation necessary for a user to operate and maintain the product after it is sold, such as user manuals, maintenance manuals, service updates and advisories, and content that is often produced in marketing the product before it is sold.
 For a complex manufactured platform such as an automobile, truck, or aircraft, it is not unusual for the product support content to number in the thousands of pages.
-Indeed, apocryphal or not, there's more than a grain of truth to the claim that Boeing aircraft documentation weighs more than the aircraft itself.
+Apocryphal or not, there's more than a grain of truth to the claim that Boeing aircraft documentation weighs more than the aircraft itself.

-Figure 2.
+Figure 1.
 Applying CMS principles to repurposing of content provides strong ROI potential for an enterprise.